PoCInnovation/Workshops/software/30.Firebase/README.md

 # Workshop 30 - Firebase ✨

+✔️ Discover the power of an app development platform

+✔️ Create a collection in a NoSQL database

+✔️ Build an authentication system

+✔️ Get a preview of serverless functions

 ## Step 0 - Create your project
 ```
 To create your firebase project, go to this page: [firebase](https://firebase.google.com).